 “This commission is the first of its kind in the long history of our state,” said Governor Hogan.
 “Unlike the partisan, backdoor manner in which our state’s political power brokers have conducted the state’s redistricting process, we want to make sure that this time the people of Maryland are actually the ones drawing these lines—not the politicians or the party bosses.”

-The commission will have a total of nine people—three Republicans, three Democrats, and three independents—and the remaining six members will be selected from applications directly submitted by citizens.
+The commission has a total of nine people — three co-chairs appointed by the governor and six additional members that were selected from applications submitted by citizens.
+The commission is comprised of three Republicans, three Democrats, and three independents.
 The selection of members intends to produce a commission that is independent from legislative influence, impartial, and reasonably representative of the state’s diversity and geographical, racial, and gender makeup.

 The governor’s executive order charges the commission with producing fair maps for both state legislative and congressional districts that comply with a set of criteria, including: